BinhHong/Neural-network/README.md

 - note that B can be 1d (p,) or 2d (p,1)

 For summary, W of the size $in.out$ where $in$ and $out$ are the lengths of input and ouput.

+# 5. Backward propagation
+is used to compute partial derivatives in gradient descent.
+# 6. Activation functions
+- linear $\sim$ "no activation function"
+- sigmoid
+- rectified linear unit ReLU
+- softmax